VELAXQUEX8A/Heroes-App/README.md

 # React + Vite
-Para aejecutar el codigo debe utilizarse "yarn dev" en la terminal This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Para ejecutar el codigo debe utilizarse "yarn dev" en la terminal.

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: